Starting up a new company is an exciting step, but making sure it’s set up correctly is crucial to achieving your business goals.

 Why choose Talbots Law for company formation matters?

-Our Corporate & Commercial Team make the process of setting up a company simple and straightforward for you.
+Our company formation lawyers make the process of setting up a company simple and straightforward for you.
 They will explain the process and procedure in plain, simple, business-like language, so you understand matters fully, such as directors’ duties, share capital and persons of significant control.

 The basics of company formation